Summer Experiential Education and Development Program (SEED)

 There are also vegetarian/vegan options offered as a daily supplement to a particular meal.
 Special dietary needs can be accommodated.

 What items are recommended to pack for camp?
 Should my child bring money?

 The girls play in a rustic environment and bring home very dirty clothing, so send inexpensive or older clothes that you are willing to discard.
 Laundry services are provided on a weekly basis for essential items only.

 There is no trading post at Camp, so money is not necessary or permitted.
 If found, this and other banned items (electronic games, music players, tablets, laptops, cell phones) will be taken from your child for the duration of the program and returned at the end of her stay.

 You will receive a Packing List prior to your child’s departure.
 Experience has shown that it is more likely than not that your child will leave or lose items at Camp, so to reiterate, it is suggested that you do not send anything valuable or expensive.
 We do go over all lost and found items with the girls, so please label all belongings with your child’s name.
-Girls Quest is not responsible or liable for lost personal items
+Girls Quest is not responsible or liable for lost personal items.

 How are counselors selected and what qualifications do they have?

 Our staff is carefully selected for those qualities of leadership, personal values, and caring that enable them to relate to and motivate young people.
-Criminal background and reference checks are completed on staff prior to hiring.
-Staff participates in an extensive pre-camp orientation and training program.
+Criminal background, sexual offender and reference checks are completed on staff prior to hiring.
+Staff participates in an extensive pre-camp Orientation and training program.
 All staff is closely supervised by experienced administrative staff.